What it's like wearing Nike's $350 self-lacing Adapt BB sneakers

 Instead, I tested the Adapt BBs the only other way I knew how: unnecessary acrobatics.

-I landed a few front flips while wearing the unreleased sneaker, hoping I wouldn't accidentally crush the computer hidden inside the shoe.
+I landed a few front flips while wearing the unreleased sneaker, hoping I wouldn't accidentally crush the computer inside.
 I had more control when the Adapt BBs were at their tightest setting, giving me more grip on the shoes to jump -- and the sneakers were light enough that I could flip effortlessly.
 The cushioning kept the computer safe, too.

 Nike's vice president of innovation, Michael Donaghu, talked down shoelaces in a blog post, saying they "had a good run," pointing out how frustrating it is when shoelaces come undone and how you constantly have to tie them again.